Existence of a Phase Transition in Harmonic Activation and Transport

 The purpose of this section is to prove Proposition \ref{inf xi}, which states that there is a positive probability that the natural clustering of HAT satisfies the separation condition \eqref{dot conds} of Theorem~\ref{fate}, so long as the initial clustering is an $(a,b)$ separated DOT clustering for sufficiently large numbers $a$ and $b$.
 We do so by establishing the same result for IHAT and then invoking Proposition~\ref{pe to qe}.
-We establish the result for IHAT by applying the standard estimates \eqref{esc time} and \eqref{avoid} to the random walk $Z_m$ associated with the pair of clusters, and then translating these results into analogous conclusions about the separation of the clusters, using the results of Section~\ref{sec sep to dist}.
+We establish the result for IHAT by applying standard random walk estimates \eqref{esc time} and \eqref{avoid} to the random walks associated with IHAT, and then translating these results into analogous conclusions about the separation of the clusters, using Lemma~\ref{amlg2}.